Saarlouis Body & Assembly

-Ford Saarlouis Body & Assembly (SB&A) is a major car plant located on the western edge of Saarlouis in the German Saarland.
+Ford Saarlouis Body & Assembly (SB&A) was a major car plant located on the western edge of Saarlouis in the German Saarland.
 It belongs to Ford-Werke GmbH, the German subsidiary of the American automaker Ford Motor Company.
+The plant is due to close November 2025.

 History

 The construction of the plant started in 1966 on a former airfield.
 On 16 September 1966, the foundation stone was laid.
 In 1968, the production of car body panels for Renault started.

 The plant commenced car production on 16 January 1970, and was formally opened in the presence of Henry Ford II six months later in June 1970.
 It was designed to co-produce with Ford’s Halewood plant the company’s recently introduced Escort model, itself intended to compete head-on with Opel’s successful Kadett in the various markets of continental Europe.

 At the time the plant was opened, the UK, where the Escort had been produced since the end of 1967, was not part of the European Economic Community and it was not clear whether or when it would join.

 In June 2019, Ford announced it would reduce the number of shifts at Saarlouis in an effort to cut costs, as part of a Europe-wide restructuring plan that includes closing several assembly plants in the continent.

 In June 2022, Ford announced it will produce its future electric models at Ford Valencia Body and Assembly, leaving the future of the Saarlouis plant past 2025 uncertain.

-Current output
+Ford later said it would keep the plant open through 2032 if it hadn't been sold by the end of Focus production, suggesting a potential sale to another manufacturer.
+In June 2023, Ford announced it had found a major investor to keep the plant open, but that prospect fell through.
+In March 2024, the plant was closed due to a strike by workers at several supplier facilities.
+According to Ford, the plant will stop producing vehicles by November 2025, but 1,000 workers will remain employed at the location, keeping the site operational until a buyer is found.
+BYD, Magna, VDL Nedcar and Vetter Pharma were reported as potential buyers.